Orca Slicer V2.3.0

 As Orca is an open source project, developers also contribute to it on GitHub.
 Here are some of the new updates in the latest version.
 Also know the update process.

-• Filament Dependencies – Profiles can be shared across printers
+• Filament profiles can now be shared across different printers

-• New Fuzzy Skin Styles – Perlin, Billow, Ridged, and Voronoi noise options
+• New fuzzy skin texture styles: Perlin, Billow, Ridged, Voronoi

 Setup and Use Orca Slicer